Psychpsyo/Receipt-Cards/README.md

 1. Plug in your printer.
 2. Run `python3 print.py 'Starter Deck.deck'` in a Terminal in this folder.

+### Printing other Decks
-You can replace 'Starter Deck.deck' with the path to whatever deck file you want to print.
+To print other deck files, replace the 'Starter Deck.deck' in the command above with the path to whatever deck file you want to print.
+You can find more decks at [crossuniverse.net](https://crossuniverse.net/decks) or make your own with [Cross Universe Online](https://battle.crossuniverse.net/deckMaker/index.html).

 ## Why does this need the internet to print?
 This uses the [crossuniverse.net API](https://crossuniverse.net/apiDocs/) to automatically fetch the up-to-date card text when printing and to do that, it needs the internet.